FalacerSelene/vim-commentable/README.md

 ```

 This same variable may be set on a per-buffer level, in which case it is used
-in preferrence to the global value.
+in preference to the global value.
 One of the recommended ways to use
 Commentable is to set per-buffer values of this variable using either filetype
 autocommands, or using ftplugin/&lt;filetype&gt;.vim files in your vim
 directory.